zbryikt/ui-choices/README.md

 ##### Result as Array

-You can config ui-choices to output array instead of object by adding **data-type="array"** attribute:
+You can configure ui-choices to output array instead of object by adding **data-type="array"** attribute:

     <choices ng-model="my-choices" data-type="array" multiple="true">
       <choice value="bike"> Bike